EricWVGG/sanity-nextjs-do-deploy/README.md

 })
 ```

+#### Note for custom tool menus

-If you already have a custom Tool Menu, you can use the unwrapped `DeployTool`.
+If you already have a custom Tool Menu, you can insert the `DeployTool`.

 ```typescript
 import {defineConfig} from 'sanity'